flatironinstitute/sciware-julia/README.md

-# How to set up your IJulia kernels for the Intro to Julia Sciware session
+# How to set up your IJulia kernels for the [Intro to Julia Sciware](https://github.com/flatironinstitute/learn-sciware-dev/tree/master/08_Julia) session

 ## Step one: get the git repository

-The first thing to do is clone the repository containing the notebooks, data, and some ancillary files.
+The first thing to do is clone this repository containing the notebooks, data, and some ancillary files.
 I usually keep repos like this in a folder called projects or demos, so for me this would look like:

     cd ~/projects
     git clone https://github.com/flatironinstitute/sciware-julia.git